tbrandirali/chatminer/README.md

 could be a message by `Alice` saying she pinned a message, or it could be a notification saying that a contact named `Alice:` (with the colon) pinned a message.
-Chatminer would parse it as a notification.
+Chatminer would parse it as a message.

-In general, messages which accidentally fit notification patterns will be parsed as notifications.
-For a list of the notification patterns see [parser.py](chatminer/parser.py).
+In general, if a contact name contains a colon stuff may break.

 ## Usage